-Today I am going to tell you about Ahilya fort but first of all I want to tell you that why travelling is important in our life.
+Today I am going to tell you about Ahilya fort but first of all, I want to tell you that why traveling is important in our life.

 Why travelling is important?

 Travelling allows you to learn about different places, different people, different cultures and different types of lifestyles.
 Besides it helps us to recuperate from the stream of our work life as well as the boredom of following a monotonous daily routine of our life travel help open our mind.

 We realize that there’s no one way to live life.
 Travelling makes us families with the vast world outside the narrow space of our home.
 Life is all about ‘experience’ and traveling gives us a lot of experience about different places, different cultures, and so many other things, that’s the reason traveling is important for everyone who wants to know more about the world.

 Do you love to travel to historical places?